SDOT-real/ExecutorDFiles/README.md

 ## How to use?
-You can manually install everything or use my [installer script](./install.cmd).
+You can manually install the file or use my [installer script](./install.cmd).

-You need to copy the repository folder into your workspace folder and execute [install.cmd](./install.cmd) to successfully install the files!
+You need to copy the repository folder into your workspace folder and execute [install.bat](./install.bat) to install everything!

 *Be careful not to launch the script twice!
 It may break the installed setting!*